DimBik/DimBik/README.md

 **_Tab 4: Time Series_**

 The fourth tab focuses more on time series analysis displaying different time series plots for each variable.
-Users can analyse how the number of tweets changes with the time and the day (More tweets on the weekends).
-They can also analyse the trend, the seasonality and more in the other variables as well.
+Users can analyse how the number of tweets changes with the day (More tweets on the weekends).
+They can also analyse the trend, the seasonality and more.
 This tab provides a flexible tool for analysing how the users' engangement fluctuates over different periods.
 The last tab is shown below.

 ![tab4](/Photos/tab4.png)